j-hendricks/Sales-Scenario-Analysis/README.md

 # Sales-Scenario-Analysis
-Used Power BI to plot the actual and projected sales over time
+Used Power BI to plot the actual and projected sales of a company over time

 ## Overview

-This project visualizes sales data from a fictional company.
+This project visualizes sales data from a fictional company, Contoso.
 The dataset was provided by DataCamp in their "Introduction to Power BI" course.
 Sales data is split into 3 categories: actual, budget, and forecast.
 The sales data was filtered based on this dimension, with a focus on the sales from the "actual" category.

 ## Results